-Using temporary hyaluronic acid dermal fillers, it’s possible to sculpt and shape the nose without the need for a general anaesthetic or incisions, so results are immediate and there’s no downtime.
+Using temporary hyaluronic acid dermal fillers in our London clinic, it’s possible to sculpt and shape the nose without the need for a general anaesthetic or incisions, so results are immediate and there’s no downtime.

 A non-surgical rhinoplasty can’t deliver everything that a surgical procedure can, so it’s not suitable for all patients.
 Dermal fillers can straighten the bridge of the nose, filling lumps or camouflaging a bump and they can also be used to heighten or reshape the tip of the nose.
 However, it’s not possible to reduce the size of an overly large nose and you can’t address problems with the function of the nose.
 Results aren’t permanent so you will have to return for a repeat procedure after approximately 12 months – this is often seen as a positive though, as it means you can more easily visualise how your nose could look after surgery.

 Our consultant plastic surgeon Mr Mark Ho-Asjoe performs both surgical and non-surgical rhinoplasties so he can advise you on whether a non-surgical nose job will address what is concerning you about the appearance of your nose.
 Call our London clinic if you would like to book a consultation.

 A traditional surgical rhinoplasty is performed under a general anaesthetic; incisions are made either inside or under the nose and the cartilage and bony structure of the nose can be manipulated or reduced.
 As a result, there are a number of potential risks you have to be aware of and also understand there will be a certain amount of downtime while the healing process takes place.

 A non-surgical nose job can greatly improve the appearance of the nose with none of those risks or downtime and increasing numbers of men and women are opting for this temporary procedure instead of surgery.